-Ø ANNUAL REPORT PURSUANT TO SECTION 13 OF For the fiscal year ended December 31, 2019 OR 15(d) OF THE SECURITIES EXCHA NGE ACT OF 1934 or TRANSITION REPORT PURSUANT TO SECTION For the transition period from to N 13 OR 15(d) OF THE SECURITIES EXC -- CHANGE ACT OF 1934 • Commission File Number: 001-35435 ] Proto Labs, Inc. name of Registrant as specified in its char rter) Minnesota (State or other jurisdiction of incorporation or organization) 41-1939628 (I.R.S.
-Employer Identification No.) 5540 Pioneer Creek Drive Maple Plain, Minnesota (Address of principal executive offices) 55359 (Zip Code) (Registr (763) 479-3680 rant's telephone number, including area co ode) Securities registered pursuant to Section 12(b) of the he Act: Co Title of each class ommon Stock, Par Value \$0.001 Per Share Trading Symbol(s) PRLB Name of each exchange on which registered New York Stock Exchange Securities reg gistered pursuant to Section 12(g) of the A Act: None Indica te by check mark if the Registrant is a well-known seaso oned issuer, as defined in Rule 405 of the Securities Act.
-Yes ⊠ No □ Indica te by check mark if the Registrant is not required to file reports pursuant to Section 13 or Section n 15(d) of the Act.
-Yes □ No ⊠ preced 3 or 15(d) of the Securities Exchange Act of 1934 during the and (2) has been subject to such filing requirements for the te by check mark whether the Registrant has submitted uring the preceding 12 months (or for such shorter period e required to be submitted pursuant to Rule 405 of Regulation mit such files).
-Yes \boxtimes No \square
+(Mark O me) Ø ANNUAL REPORT PURSUANT TO SEC For the fiscal year ended December 31, 20 20 TIES EXCHANGE ACT OF 1934 or TRANSITION REPORT PURSUANT TO For the transition period from CURITIES EXCHANGE ACT OF 1934 Commission File Number: 001-35435 Proto Labs, Inc. t name of Registrant as specified in its ch Minnesota (State or other jurisdiction of incorporation or organization) 41-1939628 (I.R.S.
+Employer Identification No.) 5540 Pioneer Creek Drive Maple Plain, Minnesota (Address of principal executive offices s) 55359 (Zip Code) (Regi: (763) 479-3680 strant's telephone number, including area code) Securitie es registered pursuant to Section 12(b) of the Act: Con Title of each class nmon Stock, Par Value \$0.001 Per Share Trading Symbol(s) PRLB Name of each exchange on which registered New York Stock Exchange Securities r egistered pursuant to Section 12(g) of the Act: None India cate by check mark if the Registrant is a well-kno over seesaned issuer as defined in Dule 4 OS of the Convities Act.
+Ves V No man cate by check mark if the Registrant is a well-kild own seasoned issuer, as defined in Rule 4 03 of the Securities Act.
+Tes \(\to \) No \(\to \) Indic cate by check mark if the Registrant is not requir ed to file reports pursuant to Section 13 o or Section 15(d) of the Act.
+Yes \square No \boxtimes 1934 orter period that the Registrant was require Section 13 or 15(d) of the Securities Exchange Act of red to file such reports), and (2) has been subject to such Data File required to be submitted pursuant to Rule 405 ant was required to submit such files).
+Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an acceler growth company.
-See the definitions of "large accelerated filer," "accelerated filer, the Exchange Act. , 1 6 1 37 6 6 Large accelerated filer \boxtimes Accelerated filer \Box Non-accelerated filer \square Smaller reporting company \square Emerging growth company \square If an emerging growth company, indicate by check mark if the registrant has elect financial accounting standards provided pursuant to Section 13(a) of the Exchange ed not to use the extended transition period for complying with any new or revised to Act. \Box Indicate by check mark whether the Registrant is a shell company (as defined in Registrant is a shell company) ule 12b-2 of the Act).
-Yes \square No \boxtimes As of June 30, 2019 (the last business day of the Registrant's most recently comp non-affiliates of the Registrant was approximately \$3.1 billion. leted second fiscal quarter), the aggregate market value of voting stock held by of February 14, 2020, there were 26,787,910 shares of the Registrant's common stor ck outstanding.
+Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or ar emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer \square Smaller reporting company \square Emerging growth company \square If an emerging growth company, indicate by check mark if the Registrant has elected not to use the extended transition period for complying with an new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. , attestation to its management's assessment of the effectiveness of its internal Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared Indicate by check mark whether the Registrant is a shell company (as de efined in Rule 12b-2 of the Act).
+Yes □ No ⊠ As of June 30, 2020 (the last business day of the Registrant's most recens stock held by non-affiliates of the Registrant was approximately \$3.0 bil ntly completed second fiscal quarter), the aggregate market value of voting llion.

+As of February 10, 2021, there were 27,604,879 shares of the Registrant's common stock outstanding.